pickyourtrail_logo

 7. Terminal 21

-• Best for: Affordable food and casual shopping
+• Best for: Budget travellers, food lovers, and casual shoppers

 • Nearest BTS/MRT: Asok BTS and Sukhumvit MRT